SSL/TLS

 Embedded hardware

-To build our embedded hardware examples with Mongoose built-in TLS support, just do
+To build other embedded hardware examples with Mongoose built-in TLS support, just do

 make build CFLAGS_EXTRA="-DMG_TLS=MG_TLS_BUILTIN"